yzerlaut/zinc-NMDA-modulation/README.md

-# Theoretical analysis of the Zinc-mediated modulation of NMDA-dependent synaptic transmission in neocortical neurons
+# Theoretical analysis of the Zinc-mediated modulation of NMDA-dependent synaptic transmission in neocortical neurons: modeling and impact on cellular computation

 Source code for the theoretical model of zinc modulation of NMDA-dependent synaptic transmission in neocortical neurons.
 Implementing stochastic synaptic activity emulating _in-vivo_-like ongoing dynamics in neocortical networks.
 Analyzing the impact on cellular computation under